 Greenhouse gas emissions

-The Finnish chemical industry’s greenhouse gas emissions keep on declining, while advancing towards carbon neutrality in 2045.
-The chemical industry is accountable for around 5% of the total greenhouse gas emissions from Finland.
+The Finnish chemical industry’s greenhouse gas emissions keep on declining, while advancing towards carbon neutrality.
+The chemical industry is accountable for a little under 10% of the total greenhouse gas emissions from Finland.

 In the chemical industry, the work to decrease the greenhouse gas emissions has been done by developing processes and switching to using as low-emission energy as possible.
 To reach the carbon neutrality goals, we need innovative new solutions alongside continuous improvement.

-The work to reduce the Finnish chemical industry’s carbon footprint has been ongoing for a long time and greenhouse gas emissions have fallen by 31% since 1999, and by 12% from 2018.
-In 2019 the total direct and indirect greenhouse gas emissions were 5.4 million tons CO2e.
+The work to reduce the Finnish chemical industry’s carbon footprint has been ongoing for a long time and greenhouse gas emissions have fallen by 32% since 1999.
+In 2022 the total direct and indirect greenhouse gas emissions were 4.5 million tons CO2e.

 from 1999